mappite/aGotino/README.md

 #### aGotino Star List

 Contains all α, β, γ constellations stars up to mag 4 and other stars up to mag 3.
-The goal is to provide a quick number reference for easy-to-point stars (vs having to type RA&Dec).
+The goal is to provide a quick lookup number reference for easy-to-point stars (vs having to type RA&Dec).
 Credits to Nasa's [BSC5P - Bright Star Catalog](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/bsc5p.html).

 ### Code